 Argentina's Mercado de Valores (MERVAL) Index

-Argentina is home to Latin America's third largest economy, with one of the highest gross domestic product (GDP) per capita incomes in the region.
+Argentina is home to Latin America's third-largest economy, with one of the highest gross domestic product (GDP) per capita incomes in the region.
 While the country's economic performance has been very volatile, the Buenos Aires Stock Exchange has become one of the region's most important securities exchanges over the past several years.

-The MERVAL (MERcado de VALores) is the most important stock index in the country, making it a key barometer for the country and region's economy health.
+The MERVAL (MERcado de VALores) is the most important stock index in the country, making it a key barometer for the country and region's economic health.
 As of September 2015, the MERVAL index had 13 components valued at 9,631.94 Argentine dollars.
 Over the past seven years, the index has appreciated from about 2,000.00 towards the end of 2008 to these levels today.

 Components of the MERVAL Index

 The MERVAL index consists of 13 different components that were selected by market share, number of transactions and quotation price.
 With a base price set on June 30, 1986, at 0.01 Argentine pesos, the index is updated every three months based on market share during the previous period in order to ensure the index is adequately diversified.

 As of September 2015, components include:

 - BBVA Banco Franc

 - Grupo Financiero Galicia SA

 - Pampa Energia SA